SaherAlSous/Nexgo-Android-Public/Semi-Integration/README.md

 ## SmartConnect Flow
 ![SmartConnect Flow](/res/img/smartconnect_flow.jpg)

+## SmartConnect Variants
+The SmartConnect Semi-Integration method supports two ways of communication:
+1. Using Android Intents
+2. Using TCP Connections

+If your application is running on the same device as the payment application - it is strongly recommended to use Android Intents for communicating with it.
+TCP connections should ideally only be used when the initiating application is not on the same device as the payment application.

 ## SmartConnect Intent
 The Android Intent integration mode is the preferred method for communicating with the Integrator application for a number of reasons.